cmu-sei/cert-uefi-parser/README.md

   $ ./cert-venv/bin/cert-uefi-parser --sbom {firmware-related-file} >output.json
 ```

-For sample input files, we recommend downloading the BIOS updater
-executable that your hardware vendor ships through their normal
+Sample firmware files can typically be obtained by downloading the BIOS or
-support channels.
-While not all models are guaranteed to be
+UEFI update tools from your system vendor’s support site.
+While not all
+models are guaranteed to be fully supported, many common vendor formats parse
-supported, many of the popular vendors are, and examining a ROM update
-is a good place to get started exploring on exploring the capabilities
+successfully, and examining these update files is a good way to begin exploring
-of CERT UEFI Parser.
+the parser’s capabilities.